 Companies with documented sustainability policies measure their progress using Key Performance Indicators (KPIs).
 A number of these KPI’s apply to the transportation fleet for the supply of raw materials and the distribution of intermediate and finished products.

 Some of the most important KPIs to track when considering sustainability are listed below.
-I The most important KPIs pertaining to transportation are bolded.
+The most important KPIs pertaining to bulk liquid transportation are bolded.

 - Carbon Footprint

 - Energy Consumption

 - Water Footprint

 Some examples of sustainability impacts include: reducing the carbon footprint by acquiring fuel efficiency equipment, reducing supply chain miles through domestic sourcing, and reducing wasted liquid cargo transport space by transporting full loads.

 When COVID-19 hit, manufacturers and bulk liquid distributors had to adapt rapidly to a dramatic alteration in priorities including:

 - The reduced demand for some products coupled with the increased need for other products.

 - Reductions in output, waste, and energy use while employee safety measures were implemented.

 - Reductions in commuting and business travel which reduced the carbon footprint.